Erin R. Hamilton

 About

 Erin Hamilton is professor of sociology and an affiliate of the UC Davis Center for Poverty and Inequality Research, the UC Davis Global Migration Center, and the Hemispheric Institute on the Americas.
+She is an Associate Editor at Demographic Research and a Deputy Editor at Demography.

 Research Focus